-Use the Gerber button to generate a Gerber file which contains:
+Use the Gerber or DXF button to generate a Gerber or DXF file which contains:

 The outline of the test circuitry PCB.

 1.3 mm pads, which indicate the test pin locations.
 On the test circuitry PCB, these should be 1.3 mm plated holes with appropriate padstacks.
-Each test pin location is annotated with the Des:Pin of the test point.
+In a Gerber file, each test pin location is annotated with the Des:Pin of the test point.

 3.2 mm pads, which indicate the support pin locations.
 On the test circuitry PCB, these should be 3.2 mm non-plated holes.
-Each pin location is annotated with the letter C.
+In a Gerber file, each pin location is annotated with the letter C.

-A 6.5 mm square, 1.25 mm circle and 0.5 mm pad, annotated with the letter A. The 0.5 mm pad indicates where the center of the activation switch should be placed on the test circuitry PCB.
+A 6.5 mm square, 1.25 mm circle and 0.5 mm pad.
+In a Gerber file, this is annotated with the letter A. The 0.5 mm pad indicates where the center of the activation switch should be placed on the test circuitry PCB.
 The square and circle provide a graphical representation of the switch outline and the pushbutton.
 The switch should be an Omron B3SL-1002P or B3SL-1005P (or similar).
 See https://omronfs.omron.com/en_US/ecb/products/pdf/en-b3sl.pdf